owenkyang/owenkyang/README.md

 I'm a third-year Data Science and Math-CS student at UC San Diego 🔱.

  I'm currently working at:
   - 🍌 [Amazon Web Services](https://aws.amazon.com/athena/) as an incoming Software Development Engineering Intern!
-Working on AWS Glue!
+Working on AWS Athena!
   - ⚛️ [AIRE Labs](https://aobol.github.io/AoboLi/) as a Machine Learning Researcher, building a framework to streamline quantization and hyperparameter searching through Bayesian optimization.
 (HDSI Research Scholarship Project)
   - 🧑🏻‍🏫 [Association for Computing Machinery (ACM) @ UCSD](https://acmucsd.com/) as a Professional Events Director, teaching how to approach Leetcode and other tech interview subjects!